julian-swart/big_rock/README.md

 - Unfortunately, these blue marlin have to be killed in order to be weighed on land.
 I don't have access to old data, but would guess an average of only 7 are weighed each year.
 These fish are plentiful in our oceans and their carcasses are donated to NC State University's Center for Marine Sciences and Technology for research.

+- This tournament provides a major economic boost through increased tourism to an otherwise small, quiet beach town.

 ### What I want to explore in the data:

 - The relationship of boat size and amount of billfish caught